 6. Nor do you care that the main author on the CDC study that “proves” vaccines do not cause autism, Poul Thorsen, is wanted by the Office of the Inspector General of the U.S. Department of Health and Human Services for embezzling money.
 Over a period of six years Thorsen stole over $1 million from the CDC, submitting forged invoices on CDC letterhead.
 But the “science” produced by this criminal is, of course, rock solid.
 And that “science” proves that vaccines do not cause autism.
 ‘Cause they don’t.

-7. You’re not interested in the hundreds of thousands of stories from parents, like this one, this one, this one, and this one, whose children were harmed by vaccines.
+7. You’re not interested in the hundreds of thousands of stories from parents, like this one, this one, this one, this one, and this one, whose children were harmed by vaccines.
 Every single one of them is a deluded kook and a liar.
-They get all their health information from Jenny McCarthy.
-What do parents actually know anything about their kids anyway?
+Ignore them and vaccinate your kids already, will you?
+They get **all** their health information from Jenny McCarthy.
+What do parents actually know about their kids anyway?
 Sure, they all started off pro-vaccine, just like me and you, and all they did was what their doctors instructed them to do.
 But those same doctors deny it is possible that it was the vaccines that harmed these seemingly healthy, normally developing young children.
 You believe the pediatricians over the parents.
 Every single time.

 8. You agree that researchers who uncover problems with vaccines should be silenced and that journalists who write about children who suffer neurological damage from vaccines should go to “journalism jail.”
-Because science only has one side and freedom of the press should not apply to fair and impartial reporting about vaccine safety.
+Because science only has one side and freedom of the press should not apply to fair and impartial reporting about vaccine safety or whether you should vaccinate your kids.

 10. You know vaccines have myriad side effects and can trigger autism, allergies, eczema, fainting spells, and even death.
 But you’re not worried that your child might have an unidentified “mitochondrial disorder,” MTHFR mutation, a vitamin D deficiency, or any other susceptibility that would make it dangerous for him to get some vaccines.